sadesyllas/ng-lightning/demo/components/demo/components/menus/README.md

 You can easily create a `Picklist` just by combining with the `nglPick` directive.

+Add the `nglDropdownFilter` directive to an input element inside the dropdown to be able to filter out specific elements.

 **Accessibility and Keyboard interactions**:

   * `Space` and `Enter` on an `nglDropdownTrigger` toggle the dropdown's open status